Cleaning & Organizing

 Tommy Lee Walker/Shutterstock

 That’s right—bottled water does expire.
 But it isn’t the water quality you should be worried about; it’s the plastic that the water comes packaged in (usually polyethylene terephthalate (PET) for retail bottles and high-density polyethylene (HDPE) for water cooler jugs).
 The plastic can begin leaching into the water, which affects taste and could create a serious health hazard.
-Find out more about why expired water could be bad for you.
+It’s fine to pour expired water down the drain just never throw these 12 things down the drain.

 We all love a piping bowl of popcorn on movie night, but you may want to think twice about your go-to snack.
 According to Get Holistic Health, the finished product is laced with unhealthy chemicals and genetically modified organisms (GMOs).
 The bags are also lined with perfluorooctanoic acid (PFOA); the inner lining of popcorn bags contains traces of toxic materials that, not surprisingly, also contaminate the kernels.

 The smell alone should be reason enough to throw them out—but old shoes can actually be hard on your body.
 As the midsoles wear out, you’ll feel more impact with every step; and the soles themselves will wear unevenly, leaving you susceptible to overuse injuries.
-Next, learn about the summer items you need to throw out right now.
+And if you keep throwing away your egg shells — don’t!
+These are the 15 reasons why you need to stop throwing away your eggshells.